-Easy no-knead ciabatta breadÂ
+Easy no-knead ciabatta bread

 You will need a stand mixer with a paddle attachment to make this easy no-knead ciabatta bread recipe.
-I turned it into panini & a cheese and tomato loaf too.
+I turned it into four paninis & a cheese and tomato loaf too.
 There is no kneading or lengthy overnight proving required.
 It is the easiest and most delicious same-day ciabatta bread I have tasted from a domestic oven.

 The recipe makes either two medium ciabatta loaves or eight paninis out of one batch.
 Or you can do a combination of the two.
 This dough can be topped with roasted tomatoes and two types of cheese for an alternative version.

 I developed this recipe for Gideon MIlling using a combination of their stone-ground whole wheat and white bread flour.
 White bread flour would give you a more traditional ciabatta-style bread.
-Their whole wheat flour is the only flour in South Africa that has the wheat germ in the flour.
+Their whole wheat flour is the only flour in South Africa that has wheat germ in the flour.
 It has not been sifted out.
 The quality and flavour are far superior to any other flour I have worked with and perfect for bread making.

-When you are making something as simple as bread with basically flour, yeast and water, you want to be using the best product you can find.
+When you are making something as simple as bread with basic flour, yeast and water, you want to be using the best product you can find.
 I love the integrity and provenance behind the brand and after having met one of the owners, the passion they have for sourcing and milling the best flour is remarkable.

 *For the cheese & tomato topping (to make 1 x bread using 40%- 50% of the dough):

-- Approx 16 cherry tomatoes, some cut in half & some whole (your choice)
+• Approx 16 cherry tomatoes, some cut in half & some whole (your choice)

-- Drizzle lightly with olive oil and season with salt & pepper and roast for 20 minutes at 180C / 350 F for 15 minutes (make in advance) – allow to cool.
+• Drizzle lightly with olive oil and season with salt & pepper and roast for 20 minutes at 180C / 350 F for 15 minutes (make in advance) – allow to cool.

-- Olive oil
+• Olive oil

-- A handful of hard mature cheese such as Parmesan, Grana Padano or Dalewood Fromage Huguenot (grated).
+• A handful of hard mature cheese such as Parmesan, Grana Padano or Dalewood Fromage Huguenot (grated).

-- 1 handful of mature Cheddar or mature gouda (grated)
+• 1 handful of mature Cheddar or mature gouda (grated)

-You might also like these bread recips:
+You might also like these bread recipes:

 A perfect and easy whole-wheat bread recipe